aweymo-ui/zotero_intro/content/5_bib.md

 gallery: true
 ---

-To create a bibliography of a collection, simply select some or all of the items you would like, right click and select `Create Bibliography from Items.` This will open a pop-up window that will give you a list of 15 of the most popular styles by default (although selecting the `Manage Styles` link below this box will open up the setting where you can add or remove styles as needed).
+To create a bibliography of a collection, simply select some or all of the items you would like to use, right click and select `Create Bibliography from Items.` This will open a pop-up window that will give you a list of 15 of the most popular styles by default (although selecting the `Manage Styles` link below this box will open up the setting where you can add or remove styles as needed).
 This pop-up also allows you to select your preferred language, choose between in-line citation or endnote bibliography formatting and choose the output method between a Rich Text File, HTML, print (or save to PDF) and, what I choose most, copy to clipboard – which I will paste into my document when I’m finished.

 {% include gallery-figure.html img="zot_10.gif" alt="Demonstration of how to create bibliographic endnotes using Zotero" caption="How to create bibliographic endnotes using Zotero" width="100%" %}